During Black Friday and Cyber Monday (BFCM), ecommerce marketers don their battle gear to fight for limited ad and inbox space.

 7. Offer Discounts Consistently Throughout the Sale Season

-To earn more sales over Cyber Week, your discounts must be compelling and consistent.
+To earn more sales over Cyber Week, you must make discounts compelling and consistent.

-You don’t have to come up with unique promotions for early access, Black Friday and Cyber Monday.
+You don’t have to develop unique promotions for early access, Black Friday and Cyber Monday.
 We kept discounts consistent, but sales continued to spike throughout the week.

-To maximize the reach of the campaign, promote your offer across every channel, including Facebook and Instagram ads, emails and social posts.
+To maximize the reach of your BFCM campaign, promote your offer across every channel, including Facebook and Instagram ads, emails and social posts.

-On your website, make sure your offer is front-and-center to bolster sales.
+On your website, make sure your special offer is front-and-center to bolster sales.